2008-12-29

 We all have the right to know how we got here, why this rescue plan is important, and how we are going to transparently and responsibly move out of this financial crisis.
 One of the main reasons that we are in the crisis is the lack of proper safeguards and regulations of the financial services industry, regulations which were removed by this Administration over many years.
 I will fight to make sure that this plan puts the average person first, protects American taxpayers by allowing them to share in the profits and recover assets, and includes strict accountability and oversight.
 We also need to understand how we got into this situation.
 The House Committee on Oversight and Government Reform, Congress’s investigative body, is already planning hearings in the coming weeks to investigate the root causes of this crisis and hold people responsible.

 I certainly hope that we begin to see the economy improve as a result of this action.
-Please do not hesitate to
+Please do not hesitate to contact me in the future if you have any questions or comments.

 The difference between Baltimore City paychecks & Baltimore City utility bills